Press Release

 Dear Consumers,

-If you purchase anything in a glass bottle or jar, please be aware that most likely quite a bit of plastic was used to package your bottle and get it to the grocery store, restaurant or bar.
-The glass bottle and jar industry has been using the same technology to pack and ship their finished goods for forty years.
-How can an industry promote itself as “green” when as a whole, create a massive amount of plastic that their customers must dispose of?
-Oh wait I forgot, they also use these lovely paper air bags to stabalize the loads in the trailers.
+If you purchase anything in a glass bottle or jar, please be aware that most likely, quite a bit of plastic was used to package your bottle for their shipment to breweries,wineries and food processing facilities.
+The glass bottle and jar industry has been using the same technology for the last forty years.
+They also use paper air bags to stabalize the loads in their trailers which is even worse for the environment.
 It takes approximately six to eleven of these air bags to stabalize the load.
-If you know someone of importance in the glass bottle and jar industry, i urge you to make them aware that there is now a practicle solution for switching over to an environmentally friendly method to ship bottles and jars to their customers.
+I designed my restraint system to give the glass bottle and jar industry an alternative to these existing post production shipping practices.